node-red/node-red.github.io/docs/getting-started/raspberrypi.md

 <img src="/images/logos/ubuntu.svg" height="30">
 </div>
 This script will work on any Debian-based operating system, including Ubuntu and Diet-Pi.
-You may need to run <code>sudo apt-get install build-essential</code>
+You may need to run <code>sudo apt install build-essential git</code>
 first to ensure npm is able to build any binary modules it needs to install.
 </div>